WyattMarks/serverless-discord-bot/README.md

 - /invite - Generate an invite link for the bot
 - /chat - Talk with the bot using OpenAI
 - /reply - Continue a conversation by fetching conversation history from an Updash database
+- /image - Generate an image using DALL-E